O Yeong-su

 O Yeong-su (Korean: 오영수; born O Se-kang, October 19, 1944) is a South Korean actor.
-He began acting in theatre in the 1960s, and has, according to himself, appeared in over 200 productions.
-He later began acting in film and television, often portraying monks due to his experience with Buddhist plays.
+He began acting on stage in 1967, from which time he says he has appeared in over 200 plays.
+He later began acting on screen, often portraying monks due to his experience with Buddhist plays.

-In 2021, he portrayed Oh Il-nam in the Netflix survival drama Squid Game, which gave rise to his worldwide popularity and won him a Golden Globe Award for Best Supporting Actor in a Series, Miniseries or Television Film, as well as a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+In 2021, O portrayed Oh Il-nam in the first season of the Netflix survival drama series Squid Game, which earned him worldwide recognition and won him a Golden Globe Award for Best Supporting Actor in a Series, Miniseries or Television Film, as well as a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Early life

-With the name O Se-kang, O was born in Kaepung County, Gyeonggi (modern-day Kaesong) in 1944.
-O's grandfather was a local educator and landlord.
-After the 38th parallel line was drawn across Korea, he and his family moved to Paju on the southern Korean side controlled by the American army.
-During the Korean War that followed shortly, his father was killed and his brother was kidnapped by North Korean forces.
+O Yeong-su was born O Se-kang in Kaiho District (then in Japanese-controlled Korea, now Kaepung County in North Korea) on October 19, 1944.
+His grandfather was a local educator and landlord.
+After the 38th parallel line was drawn across Korea, he and his family moved to Paju on the South Korean side controlled by the U.S. Army.
+During the Korean War that soon followed, his father was killed and his brother was kidnapped by North Korean forces.